-- Player (X) throws 50 pitches in a game starting at 9:00am on Saturday, and requires 2 days of rest.
+- A player throws 50 pitches in a game starting at 9:00am on Saturday, and requires 2 days of rest.
 His rest days are Sunday and Monday, so he cannot pitch again until Tuesday. - II.
-A team has games scheduled on the following dates: April 1, April 3, April 5, April 12, and April 14.
-In the game on April 1, Player (X) throws 95 pitches, and continues on to pitch to new batters following his 95th pitch, and is in violation of Rule 6-1-6.
+On Saturday, a player throws 20 pitches in Game 1 of a doubleheader, and 35 pitches in Game 2.
+Based on a combined pitch count of 55 pitches, his mandatory rest period is 3 days (Sunday, Monday, and Tuesday), and he cannot pitch again until Wednesday. - III.
+A Varsity player starts Game 1 of a doubleheader on Sunday and throws 60 pitches before he is removed.
+Later on the same day, he enters Game 2 of the doubleheader as a relief pitcher, and his 35th pitch brings the count to 1-1 on the current batter.
+He has reached the maximum Varsity pitch count of 95 pitches in one day; however he is permitted to complete the plate appearance of the current batter.
+His mandatory rest period is 4 days, and he is not eligible to pitch again until Friday. - IV.
+A JV team has games scheduled on the following dates: April 1, April 3, April 5, April 12, and April 14.
+In the game on April 1, a player throws 85 pitches, and continues on to pitch to new batters following his 85th pitch, and is in violation of Rule 6-1-6.
 The head coach is suspended for the game on April 3.
-Because of the mandatory rest period required for throwing 66+ pitches, Player (X) is not eligible to pitch in the games on April 3 and April 5.
-He would normally regain his eligibility for the game on April 12; however, because of the penalty imposed for the violation of Rule 6-1-6, the pitcher is not eligible to pitch on April 12, and does not become eligible to pitch until the game on April 14. - Rule 7-3-6: If a whole bat is thrown and hits any other player, coach, umpire or spectator, the ball is dead immediately, the batter is out and the runners return.
-The batter is automatically ejected and suspended for one (1) game.
-Batters must control their bats. - Rule 10-1-1: Two (2) umpires are preferred for each game.
-One (1) umpire may be used upon agreement by both teams.
+Because of the mandatory rest period required for throwing 66+ pitches, the player is not eligible to pitch in the games on April 3 and April 5.
+The player would normally regain his eligibility for the game on April 12; however, because of the penalty imposed for the violation of Rule 6-1-6, the player is not eligible to pitch on April 12, and does not become eligible to pitch until the game on April 14. - Rule 6-2-4 (JV Division Only): Each pitcher shall be given one balk warning per game and instructed as to his infraction.
+Each subsequent balk by the same pitcher for the rest of the game will be a balk and the runners shall advance.